What you are doing now as a group does matter.

 I'd been wondering how to honor MJ's legacy, as I did not feel a part of the media flurry after his death.
 My zumba teacher Katie provided me the answer this past week.
 She invited me to her Thrill the World dance practice.
 This month and half class will end by participating in the round the world Thriller Dance a shared dance that occurs simultaneoulsy on October 25th.
 There are two classes that meet at Brentwood Y on a regular basis and one crash course class.
 Apparently the world record was set by Austin, TX when they had 800 people dance together.

 When my brother and I were little Thriller was one of the only things we could agree on.
 We spent hours coordinating dances in my parents basement that would involve us sliding down the stairs and then posturing with our Jackson 5 gold glove (we shared this treasure).
 The actual coordinated Thriller video was awe inspiring for me and I never imagined that it could be broken up into manageable learned steps.
 I am also interested in this whole concept of Thrill the World as it reminds me of Adrian Piper's Project Funk Lessons where she taught people how to dance to funk music.
-Not only does it bring me extreme joy to be in a dance class with people of all ages, but also I crack up when we are doing moves with names like "booty bump" and "wuz happening?".
-There is a sort if acceptance of body and movement that happens when were all contorting in front of a wall of mirrors.

 This is also fulfilling to me as I've been seeking out rituals.
 I've been thinking a great deal about rituals; ones that are out of the norm or everyday.
 This weekend I've had a series of satisfying art experience and I think it is because they have tapped into an aspect of this idea.